 Where exactly this race came from is difficult to say, but many return to the land that is also a home of the great dragons and beasts – Sardraq.
-This place is called their present home, and they mention that they came to it to mount great creatures to whom other races bow down.
+This place is called their present home, and they mention that they arrived there to mount great creatures to whom other races bow down.

 The Half-giants have never looked after these structures, and seem to be uninterested in their fate, claiming that the temples are not for the gods, but for their followers, and they are not yet born.
 These enigmatic claims disturb many magicians, soothsayers and priests who perceive some mysterious events, but cannot read them and interpret them properly.
 They wander with their porters between buildings, looking for evidence of their theories and fears.
 Many of them come back with nothing, other fear turns into madmen, but there are also those who die without a trace.